 The condition is often hereditary, but can also be caused by injury, certain diseases, or simply as we age.
 Our Fulshear, TX, podiatrist says flat feet generally fall into two categories: “flexible” flat foot, which appears to have an arch, but flattens with weight bearing, and “rigid” flat foot, which has no visible arch both with and without weight bearing.

 A person can have flat feet but not have any associated symptoms, notes our Fulshear, TX, podiatrist.
-Patients whose feet tire easily, or their foot pain is severe enough to interfere with normal activities should see our foot expert at Foot & Ankle Associates.
+Patients whose feet tire easily, or their foot pain is severe enough to interfere with normal activities should see our foot expert at Vargas Foot & Ankle Specialists.
 The doctor’s physical exam may include observing how your legs and feet function during certain tasks like standing on your toes, evaluating the strength of your tendons and muscles, checking the wear on the soles of your shoes, and foot x-rays to show the positioning of your bones and joints.

 Treatment for flat feet and fallen arches depends on the severity and cause of the problem, says our Fulshear, TX, podiatrist.
 Most patients’ feet respond well to non-surgical techniques, such as using customized orthotics to provide much-needed support for collapsed arches.
 Without treatment, the pain in the heel and arch from flat feet can extend to your knees, hips and even your lower back.